Big-Brother-Pikachu/Where2edit/ReadME.md

 The "pretrained_models" folder is used to store pre-trained models and the "celeba-caption" folder is used to store the corpus.

+We have provided scripts in the "show_demo" folder to run a demo.

 ## Citation

 If you find our research interesting, please kindly cite our paper: